zufarzhan/twitter-stream-react-node/README.md

 This repository hosts source code for simple application which allows you to see Twitter feed in real time.
 You can specify search term for your feed.

+## Not relevant because of changes in Twitter API

 *NB!
 If you change serach term, it will be updated for all users.
 (server side uses only one Twitter stream connection at time)*